An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 The Eva plots in Figures 11 and 15 tend to be more sporadically filled than the Cuva plots, even though the difference is not very great.
 Likewise, expansion of the Voynich MS text by assuming that there are abbreviations will have a small, similar, effect.
 It will not be capable of 'filling up all the gaps', in order to arrive at something similar to the plots for plain Latin.

 This means that not all conclusions drawn from comparisons with written texts may be valid for a close approximation of a spoken text.
 However, the issue already identified: the very restricted combinations of vowels and consonants, remains.
-Until someone finds a good way of experimenting with this, we need to keep in mind that there is also this caveat.
+Until someone finds a good way of experimenting with this, we need to keep in mind this caveat.

 Based on what has been written above, the task of explaining the Voynich MS text and its properties may be one of the following: